archlinux/aur/README.md

 The following variables are to be set in the configuration file:
 `su_variant`, `askpass_cmd` and `image_converter`.

+* The executable whill be run in `bash`, but the the command and all arguments /should/ be properly quoted by cups-programme so that `bash` will not perform substitutions.

 * When a programme should be run as a specific user (`u=<user>` in the Device URI) or with a specific primary group (`g=<group>` in the